naruesornd/anomaly_detection_rca/README.md

-# Hybrid Physics-ML Anomaly Detection for Reverse Osmosis Systems
+# ECE498GRP

-A generic framework for multivariate anomaly detection and root cause analysis in industrial process plants, combining physics-based modelling with deep learning.
-Developed as part of ECE498 Group Project at Zhejiang University International Campus.
+A generic framework for multivariate anomaly detection and root cause analysis in industrial process plants, combining physics-based modelling with deep learning (SADS) and derivative-based model (FADS).
+Developed as part of ECE498GRP at Zhejiang University International Campus.

 ---